StanfordSpezi/SpeziQuestionnaire/README.md

 ### 2. Ensure that your Standard Conforms to the [`QuestionnaireConstraint`](https://swiftpackageindex.com/stanfordspezi/speziquestionnaire/documentation/speziquestionnaire/questionnaireconstraint) Protocol

-In order to recieve responses from Questionnaires, the [`Standard`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard) defined in your Configuration within your [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate) should conform to the [`QuestionnaireConstraint`](https://swiftpackageindex.com/stanfordspezi/speziquestionnaire/documentation/speziquestionnaire/questionnaireconstraint) protocol.
+In order to receive responses from Questionnaires, the [`Standard`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard) defined in your configuration within your [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate) should conform to the [`QuestionnaireConstraint`](https://swiftpackageindex.com/stanfordspezi/speziquestionnaire/documentation/speziquestionnaire/questionnaireconstraint) protocol.

 Below, we create an `ExampleStandard` and extend it to implement an `add` function which receives the result of our questionnaire as a [FHIR QuestionnaireResponse](http://hl7.org/fhir/R4/questionnaireresponse.html).
 In this simple example, completing a survey increases the surveyResponseCount.